Diarrhea while taking antibiotics what to do. Causes of diarrhea while taking antibacterial drugs

 • Gagging

-This condition can be diagnosed by conducting a microbiological study (sowing feces on pathflora).
+This condition can be diagnosed by conducting a microbiological study (stool culture).

-• Persons with chronic diseases that lower the protective functions of the body.
+• Persons with chronic diseases that reduce the body's protective functions.

-• People who take antibiotics along with rapid-acting laxatives and cancer medications.
+• People taking antibiotics together with quick-acting laxatives and anti-cancer medications.

 Important!
-To stop diarrhea when taking antibiotics, a medical consultation and diagnosis is required.
+To stop diarrhea when taking antibiotics, medical consultation and diagnostics are required.
 Self-medication can aggravate the situation and lead to serious consequences.

 Help with diarrhea